fcpp-experiments/past-ctl-monitoring/README.md

 ## Demo Scenarios

-The installation instructions above build three demo scenarios in the `build/` directory:
+The installation instructions above build three demo scenarios in the `bin/` directory:
 - Crowd Safety (executable `crowd_safety`)
 - Drones Recognition (executable `drones_recognition`)
 - Smart Home (executable `smart_home`)

-To launch a scenario manually, go to the `build` directory and run its executable.
+To launch a scenario manually, go to the `bin` directory and run its executable.

 The scenario will open a window displaying the simulation.
 You can interact with the following keys:
 - ```Esc``` to exit the simulation